pwjablonski/word-up/README.md

 Check out the [Road Map](https://github.com/pwjablonski/word-up/projects/1) to see what in the works!

-To request a feature or report a bug file you can file an issue [here](https://github.com/pwjablonski/word-up/issues/new)
+To request a feature or report a bug, you head over [here](https://github.com/pwjablonski/word-up/issues/new)

 ## Tech
 Word Up uses [**React**](https://facebook.github.io/react/) to render views,